 Wood can dry out over time, leading to cracks and splits.
 To keep your board in great shape, rub it down with food-grade mineral oil once a month.
 Pour a small amount of oil onto the board and rub it in with a soft cloth, making sure to cover all surfaces.
 Let it soak in overnight, then wipe off any excess.

-- Avoid the Dishwasher
+- Avoid the Dishwasher for Wooden Cutting Board

 This one’s crucial!
 Never, ever put your wooden cutting board in the dishwasher.
 The intense heat and prolonged exposure to water can ruin your board, causing it to warp, crack, or even split.

-- Rotate Your Board
+- Rotate Your Cutting Board Time to Time

 If your board has a smooth and a rough side, make sure to rotate it regularly.
 This helps prevent uneven wear and extends the life of your board.